CAD/CAM dentistry: Advantages of CAD/CAM

-Benefits of Intraoral Scanning
+Benefits of intraoral scanning

 The advent of intraoral scanners affords additional advantages when compared with the traditional physical workflow, particularly for dentists.
 In the traditional method, dental impressions must be taken, and the materials used to facilitate this are vulnerable to distortion over time which can decrease the accuracy of the eventual dental prosthesis.
 These inaccuracies are compounded by subsequent steps such as the fabrication of study models based on the impressions.
 Intra-oral scanners rapidly digitise what they scan which removes the risk of distortion/damage to the date.
-Furthermore, dental impressions are often discomforting for patients, particularly those who have a strong gag reflex due to the bulk of material needed to capture a patient’s entire dentition.
+Furthermore, dental impressions are often discomforting for patients, particularly those who have a strong gag reflex due to the bulk of material needed to capture a patient's entire dentition.
 Intra-oral scanners reduce this element.

-Intra-oral scanning saves considerable time in post processing when compared with conventional dental impressions.
-This is because the 3D model can be instantly emailed to a dental laboratory whereas with the conventional technique, the impression must be disinfected and physically transported to the laboratory which is a longer process.
+Intraoral scanning saves considerable time in post processing when compared with conventional dental impressions because the 3D model can be instantly emailed to a dental laboratory, whereas with the conventional technique, the impression must be disinfected and physically transported to the laboratory which is a longer process.